How Much Should You Spend on Insurance in Singapore?

 Sample premium for critical illness insurance

-A 30-year-old male can expect to pay about $20 to $80 per month for a stand-alone standard critical illness plan, offering a single payout of $200,000 upon late-stage diagnosis.
+Based on the Singlife Comprehensive Critical Illness plan as a sample, a 30-year-old male can expect to pay about $1,150 annually for a stand-alone standard critical illness plan that offers a single payout of $250,000 upon late-stage diagnosis.
+That’s about $95 per month.

 How to lower critical illness insurance premiums